-I am an integrative counsellor working in private practice from my home near Haslemere, on the borders of Surrey, Hampshire and West Sussex and also at the Eaves in Godalming.
+I am an integrative counsellor working in private practice in Haslemere, on the borders of Surrey, Hampshire and West Sussex.

 My approach focuses on the root causes of your issues and not just the symptoms.
 My aim is to help you find solutions that work in the here-and-now.